Maxelee/zoomGZ/docs/source/access.rst

 ----------------
 Users without a Flatiron Rusty computing account can work with the data through Binder, which is a system that allows access to the data for analysis and manipulation.
 More details on using Binder can be found here: `Flatiron Binder <https://wiki.flatironinstitute.org/Public/UsingFiBinder>`_.

 The binder link can be found here: `Link to Binder <https://binder.flatironinstitute.org/v2/user/sgenel/CAMELS_PUBLIC>`_.
+All you need to do is sign in with an email address, and you will gain access to a work environment that contains access to all CAMELS data including the zooms located at:

+:code:`/data/Sims/IllustrisTNG/zoom/GZ28`
+and the FOF/Subfind catalogs at:
+:code:`/data/FOF_Subfind/IllustrisTNG/zoom/GZ28`

 .. warning::
     Two important things need to be taken into account when using Binder.
 First, the Binder environment is ephemeral - after a few days of inactivity, its contents are deleted, so one has to be vigilant